Adtonitus/purescript-fractile/README.md

-> ⚠️ This project is in early development.
-The architecture is in place, but many parts are still being implemented.
+> ⚠️ This project is in it's beginning phase, nothing works yet.
+Many parts are still being implemented.
 Contributions, feedback, and discussion are welcome!

 # purescript-fractile

-A **cross-platform UI library** for building declarative layouts and reactive user interfaces using PureScript.
+A **cross-platform Graphics library** for drawing graphics and building reactive user interfaces with PureScript.

 ## Features

+### 🌐 Cross-Platform by Design 🌐

-- **Cross-platform support**: `Layout` and `Drawing` abstractions for both web and native applications
+Platform-agnostic `Layout` and `Drawing` abstractions — declare your graphics once, render seamlessly across Web and Native.
-- **Reactive and Modular**: Built around [purescript-signal](https://pursuit.purescript.org/packages/purescript-signal/13.0.0) with a cute `Action` newtype wrapping `Effect` and the `Live` monad, making composition and state management a breeze.
-- **Pure and functional**: No side-effects in UI construction — everything is purely functional.

-### 🧩 Separation of Concerns: UI Code is Stateless 🧩
+### 🧩 Beautifully Stateless Code 🧩

-The UI code is completely state-free — it only defines how the layout should look based on the given data.
+The rendering code is completely free of state — instead, it purely defines how some Graphics should look based on the given data and which actions it may trigger.
 State management is handled separately.

+### ⚙️ Reactive and Modular ⚙️

+Built around [purescript-signal](https://pursuit.purescript.org/packages/purescript-signal/13.0.0) with a cute `Action` newtype wrapping `Effect` and the `Live` monad, making composition and state management a breeze.

 ### ⚡ No Diffing, Just Updates ⚡

-Changes in state trigger **immediate updates** to the DOM — **exactly** where and when needed, with **no diffing**.
+Changes in state trigger **immediate updates** to the Graphics — **exactly** where and when needed, with **no diffing**.
 This keeps the UI fast and efficient.

 ## Usage